+RECOMMENDED BOOKS

-Sr. no. Name AUTHOR(S) PUBLISHER 1.
-Programming in C Byron Gottfried, Jitender Chhabra Schuam out line series 2.
-Let us C Yaswant Kanetkar BPB Publication 3.
-A structured Programming approach using C Behrouz Forouzan Thomas learning
+Sr. no. Name AUTHOR(S) PUBLISHER

+1. Programming in C Byron Gottfried, Jitender Chhabra Schuam out line series

+2. Let us C Yaswant Kanetkar BPB Publication

+3. A structured Programming approach using C Behrouz Forouzan Thomas learning

 Course Code AEC0010

 Course Title Communication Skills-I

 Type of course AEC-1

 LTP 2:0:0

 Credits 2

 Course prerequisite +2 in any stream

 Course Objective Objectives of the course is to:

-(CO) 1.
-Equip the learner with proficiency in reading comprehension

-2. Enable the learner with improved writing skills and command over

-official/ corporate communication.

-3. Enhance the learners' range of vocabulary and knowledge of theessentials
+(CO) Equip the learner with proficiency in reading comprehension Enable the learner with improved writing skills and command over official/ corporate communication.
+Enhance the learners' range of vocabulary and knowledge of the essentials of grammar.

-of grammar.

-Course Outcomes At the conclusion of the course the learner will be able to:

-1115 1.
-Have fairly good proficiency in reading comprehension.

-11 Anna 2.
-Have enhanced writing skills and command in official/ corporate
+Course Outcomes At the conclusion of the course the learner will be able to: Have fairly good proficiency in reading comprehension.
+Have enhanced writing skills and command in official/ corporate communication.
+Develop confidence in making presentation: oral or documentary.

-INA-SI communication.

-All and the 3.
-Develop confidence in making presentation: oral or

-11.1 - 11. documentary.

-A CONTRACTOR 4.
 Develop speaking skills.

-Basics of Communication Skills: Communication, Process of Communication, Types of Communication-Verbal and Nonverbal communication, Channels of Communication- Upward, Downward, Horizontal, Barriers to Communication, Role of Communication in society.
+Basics of Communication Skills: Communication, Process of Communication, Types of Communication-Verbal and Nonverbal communication, Channels of Communication-Upward, Downward, Horizontal, Barriers to Communication, Role of Communication in society.